tykaneshige/PartnerBot/README.md

   * 'names.txt': This file contains a list of names.
     * These names will be read in initially when starting up the bot.
   * 'partners.csv': This file will contain the pairs after '?pair' is called.
+    * This file will be sent when using the command '?pairings file'.

+* Requirements
+  * You must be using Python 3.5 or later.

 ---

 ## Instructions

-* Requirements
-  * You must be using Python 3.5 or later.

 1. Start by cloning the the repository using 'git clone'.
 2. After cloning the repository, go to the Discord Developer site.